-Measures the student's ability to perform firefighting job tasks.
-Instruction on proper methods used for each of the tasks.
-Evaluation scores may be used by local fire departments for pre-hire testing.
+Assists with physically preparing the student's ability to perform firefighting job performance requirements.
+Instruction on the proper body mechanics and methods used for each of the tasks that are perfromed on the fire ground.
+Prepares the student to pass the standard firefighter fitness test for employment.
+Evaulation scores maybe used by local fire departments for pre-hiring testing.

-LEARN 515 Academic Strategies 36 lecture hours
+LEARN 515 Academic Strategies

 Designed especially for students with disabilities and others who have difficulty learning by traditional methods.
 Opportunity provided for self-analysis, acquisition, and application of learning strategies through a hands-on approach with guided practice.
-Strategies include: time management, organization, memory, listening, note taking, textbook reading, and test preparation.
+Strategies include: time management, organization. memory, listening, note taking, textbook reading, and test preparation.
 Emphasis on self-advocacy and use of appropriate accommodations including assistive technology.
 Recommendation: Basic reading/writing skills, familiarity with computers, and a readiness for college participation.

-LEARN 518 Workforce Reading and Writing Skills 36 lecture hours, 54 lab hours
+Workforce Reading and Writing Skills LEARN 518 36 lecture hours.
+54 lab hours